Travel By Train In Budapest: 10 Things You Need To Know

 Getting Around – Travel by Train in Budapest

 There are a number of different railway lines in Budapest and train travel forms a large part of their public transport which means you can get just about everywhere by train.
 Be sure to check the times and different lines you will need to take in order to get to your destination.
-You can find this information online or at the train station.
+You can find this travel information online or at the train station.
 You can also buy tickets at the stations.

 Get Yourself a Budapest Card to Travel by Train in Budapest